Counselling Is My Passion

 My Experience and Qualification

-I have four years of experience as a counsellor for adults, working mainly with people who survived abuse and domestic violence.
+I have over four years of experience as a counsellor for adults, working mainly with women who survived abuse and domestic violence.
 Abuse can have an enormous impact on mental health.
-I also work as an assessor for a leading UK charity.
+I also worked as an assessor for a leading UK charity.
+Before I started my counselling training, I volunteered for the Samaritans for 2 years.

 My qualifications are as follows: